muxi-ai/.github/profile/README.md

 ## Follow along

-- **Follow this organisation to get updates**
+1. **Follow MUXI on github to get updates**
-- Star repositories as they appear
+2. Follow us on X/Twitter [@muxi_ai](https://x.com/intent/follow?screen_name=muxi_ai)
-- Follow us on X/Twitter [@muxi_ai](https://x.com/intent/follow?screen_name=muxi_ai)
+3. Star repositories as they appear
-- Check the website once the initial release drops (coming soon)
+4. Check the website once the initial release drops (coming soon)

-If you’re interested in agent-native infrastructure, you’re in the right place.
+If you're interested in agent-native infrastructure you can actually own, you're in the right place.